johnschriner/presentations/digitalocean.md

         nano /var/www/mediawiki/LocalSettings.php

+Paste all of the text, press control-o to save the file and keep the file named LocalSettings.php This file can be edited to change the name of the MediaWiki or edit many of the configurations from web setup.
-Control-O to save the file and keep the file named LocalSettings.php Once that file is saved, either click the **enter your wiki** link or enter the wiki by going to: http://[public IP address]/mediawiki/index.php
+Once that file is saved, either click the **enter your wiki** link or enter the wiki by going to _http://[SERVER_IP]/mediawiki/index.php_

-##Securing your wiki with SSL
+##A Note on Adding Extensions
+MediaWiki's [_Get Extensions_](https://www.mediawiki.org/wiki/Category:Extensions) page showcases hundreds of extensions to add to MediaWiki.
+Many of these extensions can be setup using a php script and simply editing _LocalSettings.php_.

 ##Conclusion
 We now have a secure MediaWiki with Lighttpd instance running on Ubuntu 14.04.
-It's quickly installed and configured.
+It's fairly quickly installed and configured.
-              by John Schriner